This article will illustrate tools you can use to monitor performance of various advertising methods.

 Design of the Monitoring Program

 I’m not an advertising program guy but as an accountant I knew how to measure economic activity.
-So I decided to use a spreadsheet for each method of advertising.
+I decided to use a spreadsheet for each method of advertising.
 I had one spreadsheet for newspaper, another for mailings and another for radio.
 I used a summation spreadsheet that received its information from the respective method spreadsheets.
 In each spreadsheet, I labeled each tab with the respective weekend for reporting purposes.
 I wanted to know the total number of customers that visit, actual number of encounters with sales reps, actual test drives and finally how many customers started a deal and how many completed the deal.

 The difference between starting a deal and completing a deal was usually the ability to get the financing for the unit.

 In addition to this data, I wanted to compare the total volume of sales activity against the normal volume of activity.
-So I created my standards of normal volume by using the previous 52 weeks of information and created what I refer to as the standard performance outcome.
+I created my standards of normal volume by using the previous 52 weeks of information and created what I refer to as the standard performance outcome.

 It was a complete disaster.
 Why?
 Weather; it was a dreary rainy day that Saturday and very few customers walked in the door.
 I was really nervous because I had convinced the owner that this would work.
 Furthermore, I had spent time training the floor staff on how to count the customers and so on and now they were wondering what the heck, this isn’t working.